-environmental or social characteristics promoted by the financial product are attained.
+measure how the environmental or social characteristics promoted by the financial product are attained.
 This sub-fund contributes to a specific sustainability challenge, namely providing access to and improving the efficiency of clean water facilities.
 To this end, the sub-fund invests in companies whose products and/or services offer a solution to that specific challenge.

-This includes the following business activities: companies operating in the field of water and wastewater facilities, water treatment technology, and environmental management consulting firms.
+This includes the following business activities, among others: companies active in water and wastewater facilities (including (drinking) water supply and storage, and wastewater treatment), water treatment technology (including water treatment centers, companies active in membrane pretreatment, filtration and clarification, UV sensors, ozonation) and consultancies in environmental management.
 Only companies that, measured by their turnover, focus at least 10% of their activities on this objective may be taken into consideration for the universe.
 In addition, the sub-fund sets an objective at portfolio level: based on the individual sales figures, the weighted average of the portfolio that contributes to the above mentioned sustainable investment objective is calculated.
 This figure may never be less than 50%.

-Principal adverse impacts are the significant most negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights. anti corruption and antibribery matters.
+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, and social employee matters, respect for human riahts. anti corruption and antibribery matters.